tonyskidmore/cookiecutter-terraform/README.md

 ## Overview

 A [cookiecutter](https://github.com/cookiecutter/cookiecutter) Terraform template for Azure modules or projects.
-This is a templated content to instantiate new Azure Terraform content and saves having to go through constructing boilerplate content for new projects.
+This is a templated content to instantiate new Azure Terraform content that saves having to go through constructing boilerplate content for new projects.

 The output from this cookiecutter template has the following features (some optional) basically confgured: